jelic98/cv/index.md

 __Android__
 `Sep 2016 - Now`

-Android client for a system used by Wiener Städtische to prevent kasko policy scams.
-Highly configurable client is reading inputs from many device sensors, processing them and sending result to central server for entity matching.
-Modern looking UI with ton of custom components for better UX.
-Project is part of Microsoft BizSpark program.
+Android application for a system used by Wiener Städtische to prevent vehicle insurance scams.
+The client receives configuration from the server, reads inputs from many sensors to determine the surrounding environment.
+The client then sends sensor data along with multimedia and form data to the central server for entity matching and policy analytics.
+The solution needed to be secure and reliable.
+Project is part of the Microsoft BizSpark program.

 [app.zigsafe.com](http://app.zigsafe.com)